marty1885/Athena/README.md

 # Athena

-`Athena` is a deep learning framework in C++.
+`Athena` is a deep learning framework in C++17.
 It is designed for maxima performance and the ablity to run on any systems and accelerators without being vender locked-in.

 ## Introduction